 Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee.
 A. Mohan, CIT D.R for the Revenue.

-The captioned appeals filed by the assessee company are directed against the respective orders passed by the Commissioner of Income-tax (LTU), Mumbai (here in after referred to as „CIT‟), for A.Y 2009-10, dated 24.03.2017 and A.Y 2011-12, dated 02.02.2018, which in turn arises from the assessment orders passed by the A.O u/s 143(3) r.w.s 144C(13), dated 27.02.2015 and 26.02.2016 for the said respective years.
+The captioned appeals filed by the assessee company are directed against the respective orders passed by the Commissioner of Income-tax (LTU), Mumbai (here in after referred to as „CIT‟), for A.Y 2009-10, dated 24.03.2017 and A.Y 2011-12, dated 02.02.2018, which in turn arises from the assessment orders passed by the A.O u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961), dated 27.02.2015 and 26.02.2016 for the said respective years.
 As the issue involved in the present appeals is inextricably interlinked or in fact interwoven,therefore, the same are being taken up and disposed off by way of a common order.
 We shall first take up the appeal for A.Y 2009-10, wherein the impugned order has been assailed before us on the following grounds:

 “1.
 General

-1.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in assuming jurisdiction under Section 263 of the Act.
+1.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in assuming jurisdiction under Section 263 (of Income Tax Act, 1961).

-The learned CIT has failed to appreciate that the assessment order under Section 143(3) r.w.s 144C(13) passed by the Assessing Officer (AO) was neither erroneous nor prejudicial to the interest of the revenue.
+The learned CIT has failed to appreciate that the assessment order under Section 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961) passed by the Assessing Officer (AO) was neither erroneous nor prejudicial to the interest of the revenue.

 The learned CIT further failed to appreciate that the assessment order passed by the AO was pursuant to the directions of the Dispute Resolution Panel-2,Mumbai and hence, was with valid jurisdiction.

-1.2 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in setting aside the assessment order passed by the AO and directing him to withdraw the deduction claimed by the Appellant under Section 10A and 10B of the Act.
+1.2 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in setting aside the assessment order passed by the AO and directing him to withdraw the deduction claimed by the Appellant under Section 10A (of Income Tax Act, 1961) and 10B (of Income Tax Act, 1961).
 The learned CIT failed to appreciate that the issue involved is debatable or has been examined by the AO.

-2. Without prejudice to the above, on the facts and circumstances of the case and in law,the CIT erred in not allowing deduction under Section 10A and 10B of the Act on suo-moto Transfer Pricing (`TP') adjustments.
+2. Without prejudice to the above, on the facts and circumstances of the case and in law,the CIT erred in not allowing deduction under Section 10A (of Income Tax Act, 1961) and 10B (of Income Tax Act, 1961) on suo-moto Transfer Pricing (`TP') adjustments.

 3. On the facts and in the circumstances of the case and in law, the learned C1T has legally erred in not dealing with the decision of CIT v.
 I-Gate Global Solutions Ltd. (ITA No. 453/208) dated 17 June 2014 decided by the Hon'ble Karnataka High Court in favour of Appellant.
 The learned CIT has failed to appreciate that the decision of I-Gate (supra) has not boon litigated further by the Income-tax department.

-4.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in directing the AO to initiate penalty proceedings under Section 271(1)(c) inaccurate particulars of income.
+4.1 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in directing the AO to initiate penalty proceedings under Section 271(1)(c) (of Income Tax Act, 1961) inaccurate particulars of income.

 The learned CIT has failed to appreciate the fact that the position adopted by the Appellant is in fullest conformity with the decision of CIT v.
 I-Gate Global Solutions Ltd. (supra).